-The programme has been launched in 2001.
+Prevention of Retinopathy of Prematurity - the programme was launched in 2001.
 Initially, the Great Orchestra of Christmas Charity Foundation purchased 7 diode lasers for treatment centres in hospitals in Katowice, Łódź, Białystok, Poznań, Szczecin, Gdańsk, and Wrocław.

-This type of retinopathy is caused by premature birth and it basically means that the retina (part of the eye) is not developed properly yet when the child is born.
-The damaged retina can eventually cause substantial loss of eyesight and when left untreated in the early stages, can result in loss of eyesight.
-First symptoms can be diagnosed between 1 and 3 months of baby's life, so doctors need to have access to sophisticated equipment such as laser surgery devices.
-The best chance to save the child's eyesight is a quick diagnosis and effective treatment undertakes as early as possible.
+This type of retinopathy is caused by premature birth, and it means that the retina (part of the eye) is not developed correctly yet when the child is born.
+The damaged retina can eventually cause substantial loss of eyesight and, when left untreated in the early stages, can result in loss of sight.
+First symptoms can be diagnosed between 1 and 3 months of a baby's life, so doctors need to have access to sophisticated equipment such as laser surgery devices.
+The best chance to save the child's eyesight is a quick diagnosis and effective treatment undertaken as early as possible.

 Fundacja wyposażyła 21 wyspecjalizowanych ośrodków zajmujących się leczeniem retinopatii w najnowocześniejszy sprzęt laserowy - fotokoagulatory laserowe.

 The Foundation equipped all neonatal intensive care units in Poland with 125 ophthalmoscopes (used to see inside the fundus of the eye) and 27 laser devices.
 Currently, there are 19 treatment centres, which have been equipped by the Foundation and till January 2021 doctors have examined and diagnosed 254 919 prematurely born babies and saved the eyesight of 10 692 babies!